What motivated you to be a writer?

 I am half-Greek, half-Russian-Jewish, born and raised in Chicago, in a culturally and religiously mixed marriage.
 My father was an immigrant who survived World War II; he was sixteen-years old when the Nazis invaded Greece, and he was forced to flee from his home and fight with the guerrilla movement against the German and Italian invaders.
 He left Greece in 1952 when he was twenty-eight years old - he didn’t know a word of English.
 My mother, a teacher, was the daughter of Jewish immigrants who fled Russia in 1913.
 Neither of them knew English when they arrived (my grandmother was seven and my grandfather was thirteen); even after they became citizens, they lived in fear of being discovered and deported for their liberal philosophical beliefs.
 They had me when they were older, and they died too early.
 (I was 17 when my dad died, 30 when my mom died.)

 I am also: a writer (obviously), a college English teacher, a proud mother, a happy wife, a really good friend.
-I am also: bisexual, a native Chicagoan, an adopted Angeleno, a gardener, a cook, a practitioner and teacher of yoga, an everyday walker (10K woot!), a sometimes poet, and an eternal optimist.
+I am also: bisexual/pansexual, a native Chicagoan, an adopted Angeleno, a gardener, a cook, a practitioner and teacher of yoga as well as a newly certified ACE personal trainer, an everyday walker (10K woot!), a firm believer in body positivity/ #HealthAtEverySize, a sometimes poet, and an eternal optimist.

 Did you go to school to be a writer?
 If so, which one?